Convolutions for Spatial Interaction Modeling: Additional results focusing on overlaps with non-vehicle actors

 \section{Additional results focusing on overlaps with non-vehicle actors}

 The actor-static overlap rate in the main paper considers overlaps between forecasted trajectories with both vehicle and static non-vehicle traffic objects.
 In this section, we provide additional results focusing on overlap with static {\it non-vehicle} traffic objects.
 Here the overlap rate is defined as the percentage of forecasted trajectories of detected actors that overlap with ground-truth static {\it non-vehicle} traffic objects.
 The three panels in Fig. \ref{fig:metrics_nonveh} correspond to Figs.~\ref{fig:ICM} -~\ref{fig:compare} in the main paper.

-Because the feature map input cropped by the IR covers features of both vehicle and non-vehicle traffic objects in the ICM approach, it is not surprising that ICM effectively improves this interaction metric too.
+As the feature map input cropped by the IR covers features of both vehicle and non-vehicle traffic objects in the ICM approach, it is not surprising that ICM effectively improves this interaction metric too.
 It is, however, interesting to note that even though GNN does not build nodes for the non-vehicle traffic objects in the graph, it also lowers this overlap rate by $24\%$, by comparing {\bf +ICM} (0m) to {\bf +GNN} (0m).
 The reduction is attributed to the fact that by avoiding overlaps with vehicles (after adding the GNN), the overlaps with some of the non-vehicle objects near those vehicles are also avoided.
 Another factor may be the proximity effect of CNNs, as the pixel features of the vehicle actors might comprise information about its nearby non-vehicle objects.
-The improvement of GNN on the overlap avoidance with non-vehicle objects ($24\%$), however, is considerably lower than that with vehicle actors ($42\%$ as shown in the main paper by comparing {\bf +ICM} (0m) to {\bf +GNN} (0m) in Fig.~\ref{fig:compare} right), which is reasonable as the GNN does not model the interactions with these non-vehicle objects directly.
+The improvement of GNN on the overlap avoidance with non-vehicle objects ($24\%$), however, is considerably lower than that with vehicle actors ($42\%$ as shown in the main paper by comparing {\bf +ICM} (0m) to {\bf +GNN} (0m) in Fig.~\ref{fig:compare} right), which is reasonable as the GNN does not model the interactions with non-vehicle objects directly.